-6. Student behavioural expectations and management
+6. Student behavioural expectations

-Behavioural expectations of students, are grounded in our school's Statement of Values.
+Behavioural expectations of students, staff and families are grounded in our school's Statement of Values.
+Student bullying behaviour will be responded to consistently with Pakenham Secondary College's Bullying policy.

 Violence, bullying, and other offensive and harmful behaviours such as racism, harassment and discrimination will not be tolerated and will be managed in accordance with this policy.
 Bullying will be managed in accordance with our Bullying Prevention Policy.